 -Look at your schedule allow your child time for unstructured activities to play, limit screen time and allow your child to play.

-You will find the more they get their imagination will just evolve.
+You will find the more they use their imagination, play activities will evolve.
 Then they will carry on without your help.

 Most importantly as parents, teachers and guardians give them free time to play.